N-Jangra/cal/README.md

 - Replace the `apiKey` in the `main.go` file with your own valid key from the Calendarific API before running the program.
 - Ensure the `.env` file is correctly configured with your PostgreSQL database credentials.
 - The program defaults to fetching holidays for India (`IN`).
 You can specify a different country code as a command-line argument when running the program.

+## Contact

+For any questions or suggestions, feel free to reach out:

+    Author: Nitin
+    Email: itznitinjangra@gmail.com
+    GitHub: N-Jangra